 We play hard

 We don’t just play hard on the field.
 From organised team nights out for the Super Bowl to fundraisers like race nights and quizzes, there’s always something going on.
 Our showcase event is our annual player of the year awards – a formal sit-down dinner, which regularly attracts around 100 people.
-On top of this there’s often nights away socialising with other teams after games during the season not to mention plenty of ad hoc mayhem.

 We get good press